-How To Make A Buddha Bowl- 7 Steps
+How To Make A Buddha Bowl + 6 Buddha Bowl Dressings

-Honestly, learning how to make a Buddha bowl made everything so much easier for me!
-For the last few years and especially after reading Chris Beat Cancers new book, the biggest goal when it comes to my meals is to make them as nutrient dense as possible.
+Honestly, learning how to make Buddha bowls made everything so much easier for me!
+For the last few years and especially after reading Chris Beat Cancer’s new book, the biggest goal when it comes to my meals is to make them as nutrient-dense as possible.